privefl/advr38book/docs/good-practices.md

 Have you ever:

-- **Made a change to code, realized it was a mistake and wanted to revert back?**
+- Made a change to code, realized it was a mistake and wanted to revert back?
-- **Lost code or had a backup that was too old?**
+- Lost code or had a backup that was too old?
-- Had to maintain multiple versions of a product?
-- Wanted to see the difference between two (or more) versions of your code?
-- Wanted to prove that a particular change broke or fixed a piece of code?
-- Wanted to review the history of some code?
-- **Wanted to submit a change to someone else's code?**
+- Wanted to submit a change to someone else's code?
-- **Wanted to share your code, or let other people work on your code?**
+- Wanted to share your code, or let other people work on your code?
-- Wanted to see how much work is being done, and where, when and by whom?
-- Wanted to experiment with a new feature without interfering with working code?

 In these cases, and no doubt others, a version control system should make your life easier (see https://stackoverflow.com/a/1408464/6103040).